 What to Avoid

-Try not to shower your customers with choices or provide coupons too consistently.
-The best times to launch a discount are when you are promoting a brand new business, during your slow season or when you are trying to get rid of old inventory or extra inventory.
+Try not to shower your customers with choices or provide coupons consistently.
+The best times to launch a discount are when you are promoting a brand new business, during your slow season or when you are trying to get rid of old inventory or extra inventory to make room for the new.

 Some sites do not allow you to post deals onto other similar sites within a certain period.
 Known as an exclusivity provision, some sites can keep you to themselves for as long as 90 days.
 If you know you are going to be with that site for three months, it may not matter to you but to other business owners, such a long provision can be a deal breaker.